-Bigg Boss 13: Is Himanshi Khurana Falling In Love With Asim Riaz?
-Fans Ask Her ‘Ab Fiance Kaha Gaya’
+Bigg Boss 13: Is Himanshi Khurana Falling In Love With Asim?
+Fans Ask Her ‘Ab Fiance Kaha Gaya?’

 Bigg Boss 13 fans are loving Shehnaz Gill and Siddharth Shukla's bond.
 In fact, they have even nicknamed them SidNaz.
 Recently, Asim Riaz was seen flirting with Himanshi Khurana.
-Looks like the makers now are trying to cash in on this jodi!
-Recently, the makers shared a promo in which Asim was seen expressing his feelings for Himanshi Khurana, while the Punjabi kudi too was seen responding to his feelings!
+Looks like the makers are now trying to cash in on this jodi!
+Recently, the makers shared a promo in which Asim was seen expressing his feelings for Himanshi Khurana, while the Punjabi kudi too was seen responding to the same!
 This makes us wonder if Himanshi Khurana too is falling in love with Asim!

 Is Himanshi Falling In Love With Asim?

 In the promo video, Asim is seen telling Himanshi that he trusts no one but her.
-When she asks him if he is also playing game with her, he swears on God and tells her that he has strong feelings for her.
+When she asks him if he is also playing the game with her, he swears on God and tells her that he has strong feelings for her.
 It is then Himanshi was seen telling that she too has feelings for him!

 Fans Ask Himanshi: Ab Fiance Kaha Gaya